17 Best Things To Do in Florence

 Cinque Terre Coast| ©Mike Swigunski

-If there is one region in Italy that enchanted (and surprised me, in equal parts), it was Cinque Terre.
+If there is one region in Italy that enchanted (and surprised me in equal parts), it was Cinque Terre.
 This area is made up of five small villages linked together along its coastline with picturesque colourful houses and wonderful beaches.
 Although it has become very fashionable in recent years, the fact that it is close to other popular areas such as Tuscany and Pisa makes it a little more off the beaten track and gives it a special charm.

-Book an excursion to Cinque Terre
+Book a tour to Cinque Terre

 15. Visit Pisa from Florence